Earlier this month, I hosted a webinar about combating physician burnout by shifting to value-based culture.

 Refine and Scale

 One of our primary roles as Lightbeam advisors is guiding clients through each dot.
-We lead successful campaigns year after year, but each one is different based on the objective, the medical team, and the demographic of patients.
+We lead successful campaigns year after year, but each one is different based on the objective, the medical team, and the demographics of patients.
 Oftentimes there is trial and error when it comes to finding the best approach.
 We refine what we are doing, adjust if necessary, measure, and meet with our clients on a quarterly basis.

 Connecting the Dots Benefits Everyone Involved